FDNY: More Than 190 Firefighters Respond To Massive Fire At Brooklyn Auto Shop, 3 Hurt

-NEW YORK (CBSNewYork) — At least 3 firefighters were hurt and more than 190 responded to a massive fire at an auto shop in Brooklyn on Saturday, according to the FDNY.
+NEW YORK (CBSNewYork) — At least three firefighters were hurt and more than 190 responded to a massive fire at an auto shop in Brooklyn on Saturday, according to the FDNY.

 The fire started around 7:30 a.m. at the corner of Atlantic and Autumn avenues in East New York.